Key Chords. Key Chords app generates guitar chord progressions automatically.

-Key Chords is an interactive chord chart that allows you hear and see and arrange chords. - Click on a chord to preview how it sounds. - Drag and drop to arrange chords on the timeline - Tweak the settings to control the playback speed Or role the dice until you discover something that fits your mood.
-Select a Key: Select your favorite "Key" and whether you want to use the "Major" or "Minor" scale.
-The resulting chord chart will display a good number of "usable" chords that all work "in the key of" the selected scale.
+Use it free online, or get the app for Mac, Windows or iOS (iPad) - Click on a chord to preview how it sounds. - Drag and drop to arrange the chord progression - Tweak the settings to control the playback speed Or role the dice and Key Chords will automatically generate a nice sounding progression.
+Select a Key: Select a key and choose a the major or minor scale.
+The resulting chord chart will display applicable chords for the selected key.

 Click a chord: ... and you will hear a cheap computer generated guitar playing the chord.
 Drag & Drop: 10 Ways to Play the Most Beautiful Open Chord Shapes.
 10 Ways to Play the Most Beautiful Open Chord Shapes Part I A great way to make your chord progressions and songs sound awesome is to use open chord shapes.